 Another great thing about Spain is that they know how to cater to kids.
 Pick any decent sized city in Spain, such as Valencia, Barcelona or Malaga, and you’ll find parks and playgrounds everywhere.

-That plus great good, nice people, cheaper… Etc etc. Come to think of it, yeah, just go to Spain for February half term!
+That plus great food, nice people, cheaper… Etc etc. Come to think of it, yeah, just go to Spain for February half term!

 7. Grab a Euro beach deal